sghost13/selinux-docker-socket/README.md

 ## Installation

-This is only tested to work on fedora systems, but should work on anything rhel as well.
+This bash install script is only tested to work on fedora systems, but should work on anything rhel as well.
+The Policy itself will work on any SELinux enabled system.
 To build and install the policy module on a fedora system with SELinux enabled:

 ```bash